Lip Lift – Los Angeles

 What are the different techniques for performing a lip lift?

-How is a lip lift performed?
+How is surgical lip lifting performed?

-A lip lift procedure is performed by removing lip skin from underneath the nose.
+A bullhorn lip lift procedure is performed by removing lip skin from underneath the nose.
 The exact amount of skin removed is custom tailored for each individual patient.

 The procedure removes only the skin underneath the nose and preserves the normal facial muscles around the mouth.